simonmichael/hledger_site/dev/Pull-requests.md

 We love merging quickly.

 Some bigger or more risky PRs can require substantial review, discussion, changes, or re-submission.
-Sometimes is a bigger task than the coding.
+Sometimes this is a bigger task than the coding.
 Much valuable design, quality control, and knowledge sharing happens at this time.
 Some PRs get rejected, but their discussion and exploration can still be a useful contribution.
 We very much want to avoid wasted work, but it occasionally happens.